Gorzas/gorzas.github.io/_notes/Public/tech/Running rendering tests with Ember Engines and Mirage.md

   test('...', async function(assert) {
 ```

-### Something to take a look
+### Can't find components from other in-repo-addons or engines

-When mixing engines components, we can have some issues about not finding the component.
+When having various engines, we can use component from a different engine or in-repo-addon inside our project.
+There could be some issues about not finding the component because there's discrepances about the current owner of the application.

 This is solved by setting the owner when rendering the component: